 4. Page Layout Tab - Expand Page Setup Menu - Header/Footer Tab

 Formatting is the framework that elevates your model from a calculation engine to a compelling narrative.
-By enforcing clean structural conventions, anchoring key inputs, spotlighting crucial data, framing sheets with precise headers/footers, and mastering the power and practical tips of printing, you’ll deliver financial models that compute accurately and communicate with professional polish—on-screen, in PDF, or in print.
+By enforcing clean structural conventions, anchoring key inputs, spotlighting important data, framing sheets with precise headers and footers, and applying practical printing techniques, you will deliver financial models that compute accurately and communicate with professional polish on screen, in PDF, and in print.